zangston/CS-3710-pa1-xfuzz/ASSIGNMENT.md

 > -X / --method (`args.method`)

 The HTTP method (GET, POST, etc.) that should be used for requests.
-Note that aiohttp allows you to specify the HTTP method used for a request if you use the `ClientSession.request()` function:
+Note that aiohttp allows you to specify the HTTP method for a request as a string using the `ClientSession.request()` function:

 ```python
 async with aiohttp.ClientSession() as sess: